ryanheffernan/getting_and_cleaning_data/README.md

 tidy_data.txt | Tidied dataset
-CodeBook.md | Code Book describing the tidy dataset CodeBookTemplate.md | Template for the Code Book generate_codebook.R | Script to generate the Code Book from the CodeBookTemplate.ms and tidy_data.txt run_analysis.R | Script to product the tidy dataset from the raw dataset
+CodeBook.md | Code Book describing the tidy dataset CodeBookTemplate.md | Template for the Code Book generate_codebook.R | Script to generate the Code Book from the Code Book Template and tidy dataset run_analysis.R | Script to produce the tidy dataset from the raw dataset

 ### Running the Code
-1. Clone the repo
+1. Clone the repo:

     ```
     git clone git@github.com:ryanheffernan/getting_and_cleaning_data.git
     ```

-1. Execute the R script from the root of the repo
+1. Execute the R script from the root of the repo:

     ```
     cd getting_and_cleaning_data
     Rscript run_analysis.R
     ```

-1. Alternatively, open run_analysis.R in RStudio and execute it.
-Ensure to ```setwd()`` to the root directory of this repo
+1. Alternatively, open ```run_analysis.R``` in RStudio and execute it.
+Ensure to ```setwd()``` to the root directory of this repo first.

 ### Updating the Code Book